All Episodes

 Right.

-Now, you guys do this through your own resources and any money they're able to raise.
+Now, you guys do this through your own resources and any money you're able to raise.

-so you rely really on on donations from private parties and basically what you raised at the auction and then whatever you can afford to put in on your own is that fair that's fair.
+And so you rely really on donations from private parties and basically what you raise at the auction and then whatever you can afford to put in on your own.

-Okay, one more thing before we go to that next phase you know the the the one thing that that I wanted to say is we have all these activities planned for the kids but I want to tell the most life altering part of the camp is the bond that they form with these with these men.
+You know, the one thing that I wanted to say is we have all these activities planned for the kids, but I want to tell you the most life-altering part of the camp is the bond that they form with these men.

-I'm talking about twelve and thirteen year olds who who are just pomping at the bit to get to camp and see their mentor again.
+I'm talking about 12 and 13-year-olds who are just pomping at the bit to get to camp and see their mentor again.

 We've got mentors that are staying in touch with their kids all throughout the year.

-You know they're checking up on them with their sports activities and you know if mom's having problems she's calling these male mentors and they're they're they're making a huge difference in these young men's lives, you know, and they're changing each other's lives, you know, because it goes both ways.
+And, you know, if mom's having problems, she's calling these male mentors, and they're making a huge difference in these young men's lives, you know, and they're changing each other's lives, you know, because it goes both ways.

-And it's something they're just you know not not ever they don't ever have the opportunity to be exposed to so every aspect of it has just been a a beautiful beautiful thing.
+And it's something they're just, you know, not ever, they don't ever have the opportunity to be exposed to.

-And this is this is really vital because young young boys and young men need adult men to be mentors.
+And this is really vital because young boys and young men need adult men to be mentors.

 They need to learn how to be a man by how the men in their life act.

-And now what you're doing what I what I love some of this what would you do I swear would you do is you're trying to make sure that these kids aren't left lurch that they have the mentorship and the guidance they need to be young men like their fathers men of quality and conviction and courage the kind of men we need in this country.
+And now what you're doing, what I love so much, what you do, I support what you do is you're trying to make sure that these kids aren't left lurks, that they have the mentorship and the guidance they need to be young men like their fathers, men of quality and conviction and courage, the kind of men we need in this country.

 So I'd like to ask you, Operation300.com, please donate.